wing32048/Server-side-project/README.md

 ```
 npm start
 ```

-# TO RUN server.js
+# TO RUN API in python
 ```
 python api.py
 ```

-# TO RUN API in python